'Price is Right' made history and everyone lost their minds

 All three got to spin one more time and wouldn't you know it, the first two landed on $1.00 AGAIN meaning they each got another $25,000.

-At this point the audience, contestants, and Drew Carrey are losing it.
+At this point the audience, contestants, and Drew Carey are losing it.

 $80,000 in a matter of minutes.